joephinderink/SharePortation-Protocol--SPP-/general-information.md

 **Event Type: Unspecified**

 The `unspecified` event type state transition means that the vehicle has moved from one state to another for an unspecified or unknown reason.
 It is used when there are multiple possible event types between states, but the reason for the transition is not clear.
 It is expected that `unspecified` will not be used frequently, and only for short periods of time.
 Cities may put in place specific limitations via an SLA.
-When more accurate information becomes available to the provider, it should be updated in the MDS data by sending a new event type state transition with the current timestamp.
+When more accurate information becomes available to the provider, it should be updated in the  SPP data by sending a new event type state transition with the current timestamp.

 [Top][toc]